tonioloewald/xinjs/docs/bind.md

 ## An Aside on Reactive Programming vs. the Observer Model

-A good deal of user-facing code deals with keeping the application's state synchronized with the user-interface.
+A good deal of front-end code deals with keeping the application's state synchronized with the user-interface.
 One approach to this problem is [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming) as exemplified by [React](https://reactjs.org) and its many imitators.